vega/vega/docs/docs/event-streams.md

 permalink: /docs/event-streams/index.html
 ---

 **Event streams** are the primary means of modeling user input to enable dynamic, interactive visualizations.
 Event streams capture a sequence of input events such as mouse click, touch movement, or signal updates.
-When events that match a stream definition occur, they cause any corresponding [signal event handlers](../signals/#handlers) to evalute, potentially updating a signal value.
+When events that match a stream definition occur, they cause any corresponding [signal event handlers](../signals/#handlers) to evaluate, potentially updating a signal value.

 {: .suppress-error}
 ```json